-Scholarly Practice Skills are needed to approach everyday occupational therapy practice with scholarly rigor.
-Evidence Based Practice (EBP) is essential for providing highest quality of care and to achieve the best patient outcomes.
-The Occupational Therapy Code of Ethics and Ethics Standards states "use to the extent possible, evaluation, planning, and intervention techniques and equipment that are evidence-based and within the recognized scope of occupational therapy practice" (AOTA, 2010).
+Evidence Based Practice (EBP) is essential for providing highest quality of care and to achieve the best patient outcomes utilizing the most current evidence available.
 Learning the skills and rigor of evidence-based practice (EBP) helps students develop professional reasoning of providing effective and quality services to the clients they serve.
-An evidence-based practitioner has the tools to make ethical and effective evaluation and intervention choices.
-A scholarly clinician is precise in administering evaluations, interpretation of data, and documentation.
-The coursework in this thread includes content that helps student develop the skills needed to be a scholarly occupational therapist.
-Evidence based applications are woven into other courses, including fieldwork, to promote application of EBP concepts in different treatment contexts and with different populations.
+An evidence-based practice practitioner has the tools to make ethical and effective evaluation and intervention choices.
+The coursework in this thread includes content that helps students develop the skills needed to collect, analyze, disseminate and utilize evidence to make informed practice decisions.